RussellShire/Pokemon_API_Practise/README.md

 Learning different Vanilla Javascript API patterns by using the Pokemon API.

-I've since used the PokeAPI on a custom project with React here: https://github.com/RussellShire/react-pokedex
+I've since used the PokeAPI on a much more advanced React project here: https://github.com/RussellShire/react-pokedex

 <!-- # Hosted